bueler/glacier-fe-estimate/py/README.md

 ## reproduce the results shown in the paper

-The full study takes something like 10 hours, and produces subdirectories and files similar to those described above:
+The full study takes something like 10 hours.
+It does many bed/SMB cases and several resolutions.
+It produces subdirectories and files similar to those described above:

     $ cd reproduce/
     $ bash study.sh